Conditional dominance in games with unawareness: Introduction

-In dynamic games with unawareness, extensive-form rationalizability may involve imprudent behavior.
-It may be rationalizable for a player to make an opponent aware of one of the opponent's actions that is extremely bad for the player because the player is allowed to believe that the opponent will not take this action.
-As a remedy, Heifetz, Meier, and Schipper (2021) introduced a version of extensive-form rationalizability using the idea of prudence or caution that proved to be instrumental in applications such as disclosure of verifiable information (Heifetz, Meier, and Schipper, 2013, Li and Schipper, 2019, 2020), electoral campaigning (Schipper and Woo, 2019), and screening under unawareness (Francetich and Schipper, 2022).
-This solution concept, called prudent rationalizability, could be viewed as an extensive-form analogue of iterated admissibility in dynamic games with unawareness.
-While iterated admissibility is known to be a refinement of rationalizability in static games, prudent rationalizability is surprisingly \emph{not} always a refinement of extensive-form rationalizability in terms of strategies (not even for standard dynamic games without unawareness); see Heifetz, Meier, and Schipper (2021) for examples.\footnote{More recently, results by Cantonini (2022) imply that prudent rationalizability is not even an outcome refinement of extensive-form rationalizability in standard games.} In this paper, we characterize prudent rationalizability in dynamic games with unawareness by iterated elimination of conditionally weakly dominated strategies in the associated generalized normal form.
+Strong rationalizability may involve imprudent behavior.
+It may be rationalizable for a player to make an opponent aware of one of the opponent's actions that is extremely harmful for the player because the player is allowed to believe that the opponent will not take this action.
+As a remedy, Heifetz, Meier, and Schipper (2021) introduce a version of strong rationalizability, called prudent rationalizability, using an idea of prudence or caution that proved to be instrumental in applications such as disclosure of verifiable information (Heifetz, Meier, and Schipper, 2013, Li and Schipper, 2020, 2025), electoral campaigning (Schipper and Woo, 2019), and screening under unawareness (Francetich and Schipper, 2025).
+Recently, De Vito (2025) introduced a rationalizability procedure using systems of conditional non-standard probability measures and a non-standard notion of strong belief (Battigalli and Siniscalchi, 2002).
+With these definitions, he is able to characterize prudent rationalizability as iterative reduction procedure on beliefs (in games without unawareness).
+In this paper, we characterize prudent rationalizability in dynamic games with unawareness by iterated elimination of conditionally weakly dominated strategies in the associated generalized normal form.
 Again, the twist is that (partial) strategies eliminated in less expressive normal forms must trigger also the elimination of any strategies in more expressive normal forms that they are part of.
+While games without unawareness are a special case of games with unawareness, and hence our result implies that prudent rationalizability is characterized by iterated admissibility also in games without unawareness, De Vito (2025) recently showed this for games without unawareness using his nice characterization of prudent rationalizability as a iterated reduction procedure on beliefs.